-Carole Nash is proud to sponsor Leon Haslam of the Red Devils Aprilia Racing Team.
-Known as 'Pocket Rocket', Leon is the son of road-racing legend 'Rocket' Ron Haslam, and has earned a reputation as one of motorcycling's biggest names to watch out for as 2016 approaches.
+Carole Nash is proud to sponsor former World and British superbike runner-up Leon Haslam.
+Known as ‘Pocket Rocket’, Leon is the son of road-racing legend ‘Rocket’ Ron Haslam, and enjoyed another strong year in 2016.

 Name: Leon Lloyd Haslam